International Summer Course at Orff-Institut

 How can we build a music-making community in the classroom?
 Starting with the simple actions of hands and feet, we explore playful structures for games and compositions.
 Exploring these structures further using the voice, body, and instruments allows us to immerse ourselves in play.
 How do we move from experimentation into composition without losing that sense of playfulness?
 These sessions are designed for anyone working with children of all ages in schools or community settings.
 Feel free to bring your own instrument if you would like.

-Fegerl Christine
+Christine Fegerl

 Move first – then create